Visit our devolution and LGR hub for the latest information, support and resources

 • Funding – is funding allocated to those priority areas and services?
 Do initiatives and interventions have a positive impact and are they cost effective?

 • Service delivery – when providing access to information or engaging with constituents via third-party platforms, for example.
-Facebook, Twitter, Instagram, the platforms will become bound by the statute in the Online Safety Bill.
-However, it would be best practice for councillors and officers to understand the Bill and to risk assess the use of these platforms.
-Equally any in-house platforms should be risk-assessed in relation to the content, the method of engagement and importantly, moderation to ensure that engagement is not counter-intuitive to the Bill.
+Facebook, Twitter, Instagram, the platforms are bound by the statute in the Online Safety Act.
+However, it would be best practice for councillors and officers to understand the Act and to risk assess the use of these platforms.
+Equally any in-house platforms should be risk-assessed in relation to the content, the method of engagement and importantly, moderation to ensure that engagement is not counter-intuitive to the Act.

 • Corporate parenting – looked-after children will get access to not only services online but will most likely be given one or more devices (this could be owned by the local authority or could become owned by the child).
 How are children taught about keeping themselves safe online?
 What settings have been used to prevent access to unsuitable content?